 Until you can get a lot of visitors, you can’t make much from Adsense advertising, affiliate marketing, or selling services.

-But on the upside, when you get to say 70,000 session visits per month, you will be earning a very regular income every month.
+But on the upside, when you get to, say, 70,000 session visits per month, you can earn a very regular income every month.

-I can only say that from my experience, blogging is the most profitable over the long term.
+I can only say that from my experience, blogging is the most profitable in the long term.